Background Image for Header:

 2. Select a Business Idea

-All business ideas must be FOR-PROFIT WV businesses.
-Non-Profit ideas are not eligible.
-All business ideas must have the potential to be viable legal entities eligible to operate under the laws of West Virginia.
+For-profit and non-profit ideas are eligible.
+Social entrepreneurship is encouraged.
+All business ideas must have the potential to be viable, legal entities eligible to operate under the laws of West Virginia.

-- Businesses who have generated revenues of $10,000 or more on the sale of goods and/or services produced by their business prior to Round 1 submission date are NOT eligible.
+Businesses who have generated revenues of $10,000 or more on the sale of goods and/or services produced by their business prior to the Round 1 submission date are not eligible.

-- Businesses MUST be registered and compliant with the laws in the state of West Virginia, but there are no restrictions on the geographic location(s) where the business operations shall occur.
+Businesses must be registered and compliant with the laws in the state of West Virginia.
+There are no restrictions on the geographic location(s) where the business operations shall occur.

 3. Register and submit your idea online by November 13 at noon

-Each summary will be reviewed by a panel of judges comprised of business professionals.
+Each submission will be reviewed by a panel of judges comprised of various business professionals.
 Summaries will be scored on a standard rubric.
+Scoring rubric can be found at BusinessPlanWV.com.

-Ten (10) Lifestyle & Hospitality and ten (10) STEM & Innovation teams will be selected to compete in the Semifinals.
-Should the top 10 teams in each category not include representation from each participating school, additional semifinalists will be chosen so that every institution will be represented in the semifinals.
+Fifteen (15) teams will be chosen to compete in the Semifinals.
+Should the top 15 teams in not include representatives from each participating school, additional semifinalists will be chosen so that every institution will be represented in the semifinals.
+Semifinalists must agree to compete at the Semifinals by December 4.
+Semifinalists will be announced to the public on December 7, 2020.